 One historian called Oskar Dirlewanger "an expert in extermination and a devotee of sadism and necrophilia."

 It’s no secret that Nazis were sadistic.
-As a whole, they captured, imprisoned, and tortured hundreds of thousands of Jews in the name of Hitler and his master race.
+As a whole, they captured, imprisoned, and tortured hundreds of million of Jews in the name of Hitler.

 Oskar Dirlewanger was, perhaps, the most sadistic Nazi of them all.
 As a teenager he joined the Prussian army, rising through the ranks to become a Lieutenant and taking part in the German Invasion of Belgium.